denten-books/plain-text/4-screen.md

 gallery perseveres through the continual loss and rearrangement of its constituent art works.

-[^ln3-maley]: See for example @maley_analog_2011: "The received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
-In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous.'"
-See also @kittler_there_1995, "Confronted as they are with a continuous environment of weather, waves, and wars, digital computers can cope with this real number-avalanche only by adding element to element."
+[^ln3-maley]: See for example @maley_analog_2011: "the received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
+In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous'" [@maley_analog_2011, 117].
+See also
+@kittler_there_1995, "Confronted as they are with a continuous environment of weather, waves, and wars, digital computers can cope with this real number-avalanche only by adding element to element."

 [^ln3-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
-Some notational systems like writing and the decimal system are, according to Goodman, "syntactically differentiated but semantically dense."
-The key distinction for him seems to be a "limit on the length of message," by which I think he means something related to infinite divisibility.
+Some notational systems like writing and the decimal system are, according to Goodman, "syntactically differentiated but semantically dense" [@goodman_languages_1968, 161].
+The key distinction for him seems to be a "limit on the length of message," by which I think he means something related to infinite divisibility [@goodman_languages_1968, 164].
 The decimal system as a whole can continue to approach a quantity indefinitely, reaching an arbitrary point of precision.
 The computer limits decimal precision to some arbitrary "depth" of approximation, making it semantically discrete.
 I find this part of the argument unconvincing.

 [^ln3-oed]: The Oxford English suggests as one of the usages "Any physical material (as tape, disk, paper, etc.) used for recording or reproducing data,